 As someone who has worked in health care and health education since 1991, I’ve seen what works and what doesn’t work when it comes to weight loss.

 I should also add that I’ve done this before.
-I’ve lost 10 pounds in the course of a month, gone on to continue losing, and I’ve kept the weight off.
+I’ve lost 10 pounds in the course of a month, going on to continue losing, and I’ve kept the weight off.

 In fact, for those of you who don’t know my personal past let me give you a quick overview.